Opentrons/otone_docs/Setup_Mac.md

 First thing to do is plug everything in correctly.

-1. Plug the ethernet cable from your computer into the RPi.
+1. Plug the ethernet cable from your computer into the Raspberry Pi.
 2. The Raspberry Pi to the Smoothieboard with the short USB-A to USB-B.
 3. Smoothieboard to 12V powersupply in wall socket.
 This is the round barrel jack and larger power brick.
 4. Hit the on button to send power to the motors.